 Q: What about wristbands?

 A: Wristbands will cost $30 each.
-They are good Thursday 5-10 p.m. and Saturday noon-5 p.m.
+They are good Thursday 5-10 p.m., Saturday noon-5 p.m and Sunday noon-5 p.m.
 A different wristband must be purchased for each day.

 Parade